 The Clustered Database Platform 280/3 system does not have a monitor.
-You access the platform using a system on the network that you provide (shown as your local system in FIGURE 1-1).
+You access the Clustered Platform using a system on the network that you provide (shown as your local system in FIGURE 1-1).
 The local system is used as a remote display to the management server.
-You do not need to dedicate any particular machine as the local system.
+You do not need to dedicate any particular system as the local system.

-FIGURE 1-1 Clustered Platform 280/3 System Overview
+FIGURE 1-1 Cluster Platform 280/3 System Overview